coLAB-UFF/data/README.md

 If you have noticed any problem in shared data or if you wish to contribute sending data to this repository, feel free to email us at [`colab@midia.uff.br`](mailto:colab@midia.uff.br).

-## Where can one find more info about your projects
+## Where can I find more info about your projects

 In case of interest, you can follow some of our projects at the following addresses: